1. The President

 The Dean of the Faculty

-The dean of the faculty is the chief academic officer of Amherst College and has primary responsibility for matters of academic policy that affect the faculty and for the educational consequences of the academic budget.
+The dean of the faculty is the chief academic officer of Amherst College and has primary responsibility for matters of academic policy and for the academic budget.
 The dean oversees faculty hiring and advances and supports faculty development in the areas of research and teaching, as well as the college’s liberal arts mission.
 The dean and his or her staff ensure that procedures governing faculty reappointment, tenure, and promotion are implemented, as voted by the faculty and articulated in the Faculty Handbook.
 The president consults with the dean on all recommendations to the board regarding faculty reappointment, tenure, and promotion.
-The dean serves as secretary to the Committee of Six and secretary to the faculty and oversees the Robert Frost Library, the Mead Art Museum, the Beneski Museum of Natural History, and the Office of the Registrar, the Center for Community Engagement, the Center for Humanistic Inquiry, the Amherst Center for Russian Culture, the Office of Institutional Research, the college’s international programs (including study abroad), and the Office of Fellowships.
-The dean of the faculty also has joint responsibility, with the president, for the Department of Physical Education and Athletics.
+The dean serves as secretary to the Committee of Six and secretary to the faculty and oversees the Robert Frost Library, the Mead Art Museum, the Beneski Museum of Natural History, the Emily Dickinson Museum, the Office of the Registrar, the Center for Community Engagement, the Center for Humanistic Inquiry, the Amherst Center for Russian Culture, the Office of Institutional Research, the college’s international programs (including study abroad), and the Office of Fellowships.
+The dean of the faculty has joint responsibility, with the president, for the Department of Physical Education and Athletics.
 The dean serves as the college’s Five College deputy.